JakeBassett/mean-boilerplate/README.md

 ## TODO

 * User profile - Update user profiles.

-* Redirects - Upon logging in the user is redirected to home page.

 * RBAC - Users will have access to different tabs.
 All sensitive server side APIs will be protected through Roles so even if an astute user opens the developer console and gets access to the protected client code, the server data will